polarityio/google-maps/README.md

 ### API Key

-Your google maps API Key
+Your google maps API Key.
+The API Key must be accessible to all users in order to load the maps API within the Overlay Window.

 ## Installation Instructions